Symptoms of Anorexia Nervosa & Anorexia Athletica

 What Is Anorexia?

-- Eating only small amounts of a variety of foods or specific “acceptable” foods
+- Food-restricting behaviors, such as eating only small amounts of food or eating only specific “acceptable” foods

 - Strict calorie counting

 - Exercising when sick or injured

 - Frequent use of diuretics, laxatives, or diet pills

 - Weighing oneself multiple times a day

 - Self-esteem that’s overly associated with body image and closely tied to weight

 - Possible behavior similar to bulimia nervosa, including cycles of binge eating followed by purging

 - Hiding other anorexia behaviors, including the amount and types of food eaten – For instance, they may pretend they’ve eaten when they haven’t or may exaggerate the amount of food they eat in a day.

 While people typically think of someone with anorexia as very thin, that’s not always the case2.
 People who are overweight may develop anorexia as they attempt to lose weight or may develop anorexic behaviors without losing weight.
 This underlines the fact that anorexia is defined by someone’s behavior, not their weight.
 It’s also important because people who develop anorexic behavior while overweight are often praised for losing weight.
 This encourages them to continue their disordered behavior even if they achieve a healthy weight.